10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Price: Free (limited) / Pro at $10/mo / Business at $18/mo

 Granola has carved out a niche as the "anti-bloat" meeting recorder.
-The interface is stripped back, the notes are clean, and it tries hard not to get in your way.
-Rather than giving you a full transcript, Granola focuses on producing concise, structured meeting notes that actually read like something a human wrote.
+The interface is stripped back, the notes are clean, and it stays out of your way.
+Rather than a full transcript, Granola produces concise, structured meeting notes that read like something a human wrote.

 What we liked: